rebel-framework/skeleton/README.md

-[ ] Ajudst framework expectations to new structure (in progress) [ ] `useEnv` should use default `filePath = root('.env')` if none provided [ ] Update deploy command to take a `stack` parameter [ ] Move `eslint` config out of package.json
+[ ] Ajudst framework expectations to new structure (in progress) [ ] `useEnv` should use default `filePath = root('.env')` if none provided [ ] Update deploy command to take a `stack` parameter [ ] Create clear command to remove all artifacts cache etc.
+[ ] Move `eslint` config out of package.json
 [ ] Move `prettier` config out of package.json
 [ ] Add Pipeline to automatically deploy on push to xxx branch